nbdc-datahub/hbcd-docs/docs/instruments/admin/study-navigators.md

 - Visit details (date, time, location, scheduling, etc.)
 - Support topics discussed
 - Actions taken during each contact

+Note that the data is not scored.
+It is descriptive data about the type/provision of Study Navigator supports and contacts.

 ## References